top of page

 Premises Director & Vice Chair

-Having studied Estate Management at Reading University I started my own property business in 2000 having worked previously for Plymouth City Council and as Property Controller for Plymouth and South Devon Co-op.
+After completing my studies in Estate Management at Reading University, I embarked on a fulfilling career path that eventually led me to establish my own property business in 2000.
+Prior to venturing into entrepreneurship, I had the privilege of gaining invaluable experience through positions at Plymouth City Council and serving as the Property Controller for Plymouth and South Devon Co-op.

 Peter T 02.jpg